NitroxNova/humanizer/README.md

 procedurally generated skin textures
 compute shaders and visual shaders for faster everything (maybe)
 bone poses for clothing (like high heals)

-and if you want to help support this project, so we can continue providing free and open source tools, please donate at https://www.patreon.com/EmberlightStudios